JohMast/rtsVis/README.md

 The animation created suggests notable vegetation dynamics.
 An easy way to highlight this is the NDVI.

-We calculate the NDVI using the `overlay` function provided by the raster package, and reattach the timestamps using `ts_copy_frametimes`.
+We calculate the NDVI using the `overlay` function provided by the <a href="https://CRAN.R-project.org/package=raster">`raster`</a> package, and reattach the timestamps using `ts_copy_frametimes`.
 Thereby we receive a second time series with a single layer per timestep.
 Thus, we do not create RGB frames, but gradient frames.

-Note that the individual frames are simply ggplot objects.
-Hence, moveVis functions and ggplot2 functions can be easily applied to the created frames using lapply.
+Note that the individual frames are simply <a href="https://ggplot2.tidyverse.org/">`ggplot`</a> objects.
+Hence, <a href="https://github.com/16EAGLE/moveVis">`moveVis`</a>  functions and <a href="https://ggplot2.tidyverse.org/">`ggplot`</a> functions can be easily applied to the created frames using `lapply`.